 - Based on their choices and their actions on the landing pages, send specific follow-up emails with further details and options, again keeping the email short

 - Utilize design to organize information in a visually pleasing way, like a table or list, or a purposeful photo, or an informational graphic like a map

 - Utilize simple forms for quick feedback, like selecting categories of interest

 Breaking down emails as conversations makes it easier for customers to take action on them and gives them a sense of progression in doing so.
 It also allows you to gather valuable data for follow-up emails that become more targeted to the customer.

 "Breaking down emails as conversations makes it easier for customers to take action on them and gives them a sense of progression in doing so."

 Along the way, you should also include customer support chatting and social media as contact options.
 And make sure to have every marketing message sent out allow for replying to directly, even if it means the email gets forwarded to a customer support system.
 Because the Reply button is part of what makes an email interactive and conversational!

 Find out how you can use Blocks Edit for building your conversational marketing emails.
-Request a demo or sign up for free to try it out with your own custom branded templates.
+Request a demo or sign up for free to get started with your own custom branded template.